c86amik/spring-cloud-gcp-sql-storage-masterclass/README.md

 * hibernate_sequence.sql - It will create the table <strong>hibernate_sequence</strong> under <strong>sql-storage</strong> schema

 ### Steps to clone and run the application
 * Follow the steps to install and configure [Google Cloud SDK](https://github.com/c86amik/spring-cloud-gcp-sql-storage-masterclass#steps-to-execute-google-cloud-sdk) with your Google account in your local machine.
-So that your local machine can connect with Gogole Cloud Components.
+So that your local machine can connect with Google Cloud Components.
 * Install MySQL.
 Complete installation steps of [MySQL Workbench](https://www.sqlshack.com/how-to-install-mysql-database-server-8-0-19-on-windows-10/) are provided
 * If you face any problem while installing MySQL Workbench, then you can install SQLYog / DBeaver as mentioned in the Software Required steps
 * Open Git Bash or even you can open Command Prompt (if you are using Windows) or Terminal (if you are using MAC) in your machine